InhyeLee-Data/DataStructures/week_7/README.md

 => I shall revisit this section later

 #### w7-aa-2
-2 (1) Request Geocode information from TAMU geoservices using "address" information from the saved json.
-The Geocode is saved into a separate json file. <br>
+2. Request Geocode information from TAMU geoservices using "address" information from the saved json.
+The Geocode is saved into a separate json file.
-2 (2) Combine the two json files and create new object arrays.

 #### w7-aa-3
 3. Create a table with required fields in postgresSQL DB.

 #### w7-aa-4
+4. (1) Combine the two json files and create new object arrays.
-4. Insert data into this table.
+4. (2) Insert data into the RDS table.

 #### w7-aa-5
 5. Test Querying information.